Triplicane: Post-Independence

-On 26 December 2004, Indian Ocean tsunami hit Triplicane.
+Triplicane was one of the neighborhoods hit by the Indian Ocean tsunami on 26 December 2004.

 Location

 Triplicane lies on the banks of the Buckingham Canal which bisects the neighbourhood along the north–south direction.
 The neighbourhood is bordered by Marina Beach on the east on the shore of the Bay of Bengal, Chepauk on the north, Royapettah on the west and northwest, Mylapore on the south and southwest.

 Geography

 The neighbourhood is classified as a tropical dry forest bio-zone.
 Being a coastal city, Chennai had many sand ridges.
 During the 16th century, the sea level rose and inundated lands within the settlements.
 When the sea withdrew, lagoons and ridges were left behind.
 One such ridge ran from the mouth of River Cooum to the present site of the Presidency College.
 On the rear side was a huge depression, where the college grounds have been built now.
 The ridge is the present Marina beach.
 Further south, a U-shaped ridge ran along Besant Road and Lloyds Road enclosing the Ice House.
 Parthasarathy Temple is just by the northern area of this ridge.
 Mount Road, now Anna Salai, ran along a tank bund and was at a high level.
 To the east of it, the land fell gradually, where Triplicane High Road and the Luz were formed.

 Triplicane is susceptible to strong (vi) earthquakes, with occurrences at 5 to 6 Richter.
 On average, it receives one tremor every 50 years.
 However, the impact may be low.
 The neighbourhood is prone to periods of extreme droughts.
 The risk of flooding is high, and chances of cyclones are high, owing to its location near the coast.